navkar/Predictions/README.md

 * Wars will be fought online, no boots on the ground (no foot soldiers)
 * Chemical generation of heat, flame less heating surfaces! (some thing of this sort)
 * VR will be fully in vogue.
+* :woman: Women leaders will rise to the top.
 * Manifestation using molecules and atoms to create tangible products
   - Awakening will become easier.
   - Experiencing happiness will become easier.